These docs are for iminuit version: 2.21.3 compiled with ROOT-v6-25-02-2017-gd0b406db5e

 iminuit is a Jupyter-friendly Python interface for the Minuit2 C++ library maintained by CERN’s ROOT team.

-Minuit was designed to minimise statistical cost functions, for likelihood and least-squares fits of parametric models to data.
+Minuit was designed to minimize statistical cost functions, for likelihood and least-squares fits of parametric models to data.
 It provides the best-fit parameters and error estimates from likelihood profile analysis.

 The iminuit package comes with additional features: